Absurdities in Modern Physics:

 sides by h and using the Planck relation E = hn,

-might appear repetitive, let us finally examine what happens in the
+might appear repetitive, let us finally examine what happens in

 of counting individual degrees.
-Using the same method, we can find the
+Using the same method, we can

-maximum possible frequency when we count z degrees during the time
+maximum possible frequency when we count z degrees during the

 due to the random phase at the cutting time t2 is: